imatsatsos/silverblue-post-install/README.md

 Updates the system to the latest version.
 Does not upgrade to a new Fedora release.

 - ## Enable auto update checking
 Enables auto update checking without downloading them.
-You can check if there are new updates using `rpm-osree status` or
+You can check the status of pending updates using `rpm-osree status` or
 `rpm-ostree status -v` for a list of the updated packages.
 To upgrade either choose [option 1](#update-system) or run `rpm-ostree upgrade`

 - ## Enable flathub repository